apollographql/apollo-link/README.md

 To use apollo-link in a web browser or mobile app, you'll need a build system capable of loading NPM packages on the client.
 Some common choices include Browserify, Webpack, and Meteor +1.3.

+## Contributing
+Apollo Link uses Lerna to manage multiple packages.
+To get started contributing, run `npm bootstrap` which will install all dependencies and link together the projects.

 ## Documentation

 To start, begin by reading the getting started [guide](docs/source/index.md).